-- Build a new link road between Medallion Drive and Fairview Avenue.
+- Build a new 2-lane road between Oteha Valley Road and Fairview Avenue.
 The new roadway is an extension to Medallion Drive.

 Dairy Flat Highway

-- Upgrade the Lucas Creek Bridge as well as a section of the Dairy Flat Highway and intersection with The Avenue.
+- Upgrade a section of Dairy Flat Highway between Stevensons Crescent and Gills Road.

 Dairy Flat Highway is a key transport connection in a planned growth area and provides indirect access to the northern motorway interchange via Oteha Valley Road and direct access to the Albany Village and Dairy Flat to the north.